rotundasoftware/cartero/README.md

 Called when an asset or bundle has been written to disk. `watchModeUpdate` is true iff the write is a result of a change in watch mode.

 #### c.on( 'packageCreated', function( package, isMain ){} );
-Called when a new parcelify package is created.
-(Passed through from [parcelify](https://github.com/rotundasoftware/parcelify).)
+Called when a new [parcelify](https://github.com/rotundasoftware/parcelify) package is created.

 ## FAQ